Croatia Photography Tour – itinerary

 Free time after breakfast, until scheduled transfer to the airport for departure flights.
 Please contact Branimir before booking your outgoing flight – we will try to arrange a group transport to the Dubrovnik airport near Cilipi, about 30 minute drive from Dubrovnik city centre.
 If you have to book an afternoon or evening flight and decide to spend extra time in Dubrovnik, your travel luggage can be stored in the hotel.

-Included: breakfast, transfer to the airport for departure flights.
+Included: breakfast, transfer to the airport for departure flights (conditional on the time of your flight ).

 The last rays on sunlight on Dubrovnik city walls, Croatia